 On November 1, 2004, the Company entered into an Agreement to Repay Indebtedness and to Convey Option with Monument Title and its principal owner.
 Under the terms of the agreement, Monument Title agreed to pay the Company a total of \$94,177, representing the total of \$77,953 that the Company advanced to Monument Title under the line of credit, plus interest thereon, within seven days from the date of the agreement.
 Monument Title paid the \$94,177 to the Company pursuant to the agreement.
-In addition, the Company agreed to release its interest in the option agreement to acquire 100% of the outstanding common shares of Monument Title, in consideration for the payment of an additional \$94,177.
-Monument Title is to pay the additional \$94,177 to the Company in minimum payments of \$500 per month for the first twelve months following the date of the agreement, with additional payments of \$1,000 per month for the second twelve months following the date of the agreement.
-After the 24th month following the date of the agreement.
-After the 24th month following the date of the agreement.
+In addition, the Company agreed to release its interest in the option agreement to acquire 100% of the outstanding common shares of Monument Title is to pay the additional \$94,177 to the Company in minimum payments of \$500 per month for the first twelve months following the date of the agreement, with additional payments of \$1,000 per month for the second twelve months following the date of the agreement.
+After the 24th month following the date of the agreement, the outstanding balance is to bear interest at the three-year treasury rate plus one percent.
 The minimum payment for the third year is \$1,500 per month, the minimum payment for the fourth year is \$2,000 per month and the minimum payment for the fifth year is \$2,500 per month.
 Any remaining unpaid balance, including interest, shall be due and payable at the conclusion of the 60th month from the date of the agreement.
 During 2005 Monument Title paid \$7,000 and the balance on the note at December 31, 2005 was \$87,177.